 17) Can the restaurants cater to people with special dietary requirements ?
 ANS : Our menus have been expanded to cater to the dietary requirements of vegetarians and vegans.
 Also, on occasion, we have managed to provide gluten-free bread and halal foods if so requested.
 The more lead time that you give to our kitchen staff the more readily we can cater to such requests.
 If you have special needs regarding food please inform our staff when you reserve your accommodation.

 18) Is there anything that I should know about Scuba Diving operation at Pimalai ?
 ANS : Things I should know scuba diving.

 We recommend all customers to have a medical check before diving, and can email a diving medical form to you for your Doctor to sign before traveling.
 In some cases a diving medical certificate is mandatory, after an operation, or heart or lung problems, or previous serious injury or certain allergies etc. Please note this must be a medical certificate specifically allowing you to take part in recreational scuba diving without restrictions and dated within the last 30 days.

-22) Can I smoke a cigarette/ cigar/ pipe in any of the resort’s restaurants ??
-ANS : The past 8 years the Thai government’s on-going reinforcement of smoke-free zones in public areas has required us to further restrict smoking in all our restaurants.
+22) Can I smoke a cigarette/ cigar/ pipe in any of the resort’s restaurants ?
+ANS : The past years the Thai government’s on-going reinforcement of smoke-free zones in public areas has required us to further restrict smoking in all our restaurants.
 The law says that Patrons are NOT allowed to smoke where food is served.
-Therefore, please note that smoking is not permitted in the Spice’ N Rice Thai restaurant and in our signature restaurant the Seven Seas restaurant; both restaurants have an outdoor terrace; for the smokers only a small section in each of these 2 restaurants has been allocated for those who wants to light up a cigarette.
+Therefore, please note that smoking is not permitted in any of the restaurants.
+However for the smokers a small section has been allocated for those who want to light up a cigarette.
 Please note also that smoking on the beach is not allowed by law; it is illegal and if you get caught you will most likely be fined.